 The following Owner-Managed Businesses guidance note Produced by Tolley in association with Philip Rutherford provides comprehensive and up to date tax information covering:

 If a penalty for late payment of tax has been correctly charged by HMRC, the taxpayer can only appeal if he believes he has a ‘reasonable excuse’ for failing to comply with the legislation.
-For details of the penalties for late payment of tax, see the Late payment penalties for income tax, capital gains tax and corporation tax and Late payment penalties for PAYE/NIC guidance notes.
+For details of the penalties for late payment of tax, see the Late payment penalties under self assessment and Late payment penalties for PAYE/NIC guidance notes.
 Reasonable excuse is provided for late payments of tax by FA 2009 Sch 56, para 16 for direct taxes and F(No 3)A 2010, Sch 11 for VAT.

 The term ‘reasonable excuse’ is not defined in the legislation and therefore the meaning is continually being reassessed by the courts and should be seen ‘in light of all the circumstances of the particular case’.